-- 3.1.4 Where circumstances make it necessary to deviate from the committee composition outlined in Part 3.1.2 above, the committee makeup may be modified by the Chair, while endeavouring to remain as consistent with the above rules as possible.
-If the Chair is not the Dean, any such deviations are subject to confirmation by the Dean. - 3.1.5 In the case of cross appointments, the Chair shall be drawn from the Home Unit, and the Committee members as described in Part C.3.1.2. ii. shall be evenly drawn from the Home Unit and Conjoint Units.
-In cases where the appointment is not evenly divided across Units, the proportion from Home and Conjoint Units shall reflect this. - 3.1.6 In the case of an appointment where the academic staff member is likely to be seconded, the Faculty Guidelines may provide for one or two additional Committee members who are academic staff members of the receiving Department, Faculty or Unit. - 3.1.7 Committee composition shall reflect the university's commitment to diverse representation that is inclusive, and with due consideration to ameliorating under-representation, and to the equity needs of the hiring unit(s).
-In the case of a lack of representational diversity on the Committee, the Chair (or Dean) may fulfil the mandate of appointing additional members as outlined in Part C.3.1.2.iii., iv., and vi. - 3.1.8 Quorum shall be the majority of voting members on the Committee from the hiring discipline (as described in Part C.3.1.2.ii.).
+- C.3.1.4 Where circumstances make it necessary to deviate from the committee composition outlined in Part C.3.1.2 above, the committee makeup may be modified by the Chair, while endeavouring to remain as consistent with the above rules as possible.
+If the Chair is not the Dean, any such deviations are subject to confirmation by the Dean. - C.3.1.5 In the case of cross appointments, the Chair shall be drawn from the Home Unit, and the Committee members as described in Part C.3.1.2. ii. shall be evenly drawn from the Home Unit and Conjoint Units.
+In cases where the appointment is not evenly divided across Units, the proportion from Home and Conjoint Units shall reflect this. - C.3.1.6 In the case of an appointment where the academic staff member is likely to be seconded, the Faculty Guidelines may provide for one or two additional Committee members who are academic staff members of the receiving Department, Faculty or Unit. - C.3.1.7 Committee composition shall reflect the university's commitment to diverse representation that is inclusive, and with due consideration to ameliorating under-representation, and to the equity needs of the hiring unit(s).
+In the case of a lack of representational diversity on the Committee, the Chair (or Dean) may fulfil the mandate of appointing additional members as outlined in Part C.3.1.2.iii., iv., and vi. - C.3.1.8 Quorum shall be the majority of voting members on the Committee from the hiring discipline (as described in Part C.3.1.2.ii.). - C.3.1.9 A majority vote shall be said to exist where the number of positive votes exceeds the number of negative votes.
+Where the number of positive votes is the same as the number of negative votes, the Chair will vote to break the tie.
+A voting member who did not attend in real time or review a recording of a candidate's interview shall cast an abstention vote regarding decisions related to that specific candidate.

-3.2 Responsibilities of Academic Appointments Selection Committees
+C.3.2 Responsibilities of Academic Appointments Selection Committees

-- 3.2.1 The Chair shall: - i. lead the Committee in all phases of the recruitment process, - ii. ensure compliance with University policies, - iii. act as the official spokesperson for the Committee, - iv. communicate to the Dean, the activities of the Committee if the Chair is not the Dean, - v. communicate with candidates, - vi. communicate with individuals providing letters of reference, - vii. manage a proactive, timely, fair, and inclusive selection process in which all Committee members are encouraged to actively contribute, - viii. establish process and ground rules for the successful functioning of the Committee and promote a positive and collegial working atmosphere, - ix. determine any existing or potential conflict of interest of the Committee members, and make recommendations to the Dean as to how to manage such a conflict, if the Chair is not the Dean, - x. establish clear expectations with all Committee members regarding confidentiality of meetings, conflict of interest, and its management and documentation, EDIA and/or Indigenous Engagement and/or DORA training requirements, the planned interviewing, ranking, and selection processes designed to select excellent academic staff, and the proposed timeline for screening, short-listing, and interviewing potential candidates.
+- C.3.2.1 The Chair shall: - i. lead the Committee in all phases of the recruitment process, - ii. ensure compliance with university policies, - iii. act as the official spokesperson for the Committee, - iv. communicate to the Dean, the activities of the Committee if the Chair is not the Dean, - v. communicate with candidates, - vi. communicate with individuals providing letters of reference, - vii. manage a proactive, timely, fair, and inclusive selection process in which all Committee members are encouraged to actively contribute, - viii. establish process and ground rules for the successful functioning of the Committee and promote a positive and collegial working atmosphere, - ix. determine any existing or potential conflict of interest of the Committee members, and make recommendations to the Dean as to how to manage such a conflict, if the Chair is not the Dean, - x. establish clear expectations with all Committee members regarding confidentiality of meetings, conflict of interest, and its management and documentation, EDIA and/or Indigenous Engagement and/or DORA training requirements, the planned interviewing, ranking, and selection processes designed to select excellent academic staff, and the proposed timeline for screening, short-listing, and interviewing potential candidates.